ChainAgnostic/CAIPs/CAIPs/caip-282.md

   },
 });

 // 4.
-Once the connection is established then the Wallet provider can receive
+Once the connection is established then the Wallet Provider can receive
 // incoming CAIP-27 requests which will be prompted to the user to sign and
 // once signed the response is sent back to the dapp with the expected result const request = {}
 window.addEventListener("caip282:request:350670db-19fa-4704-a166-e52e178b59d2", (event) => {
   request = event.data
 });
-// wallet provider publishes for reponses window.postMessage("message", {
+// Wallet Provider publishes for reponses window.postMessage("message", {
   event: "caip282:respond:350670db-19fa-4704-a166-e52e178b59d2",
   data: {